linkerd/website/linkerd.io/content/2/tasks/configuring-external-prometheus.md

 For the linkerd-prometheus instance, Prometheus's scrape configuration rules are used heavily to add additional labels around the Kubernetes information.

-The following scrape configuration has to be applied to the prometheus instance.
+The following scrape configuration has to be applied to the Prometheus instance.

 {{< note >}}
-The below scrape configuration is a subset of [`linkerd-prometheus` scrape configuration](https://github.com/linkerd/linkerd2/blob/main/charts/add-ons/prometheus/templates/prometheus.yaml#L27).
+The below scrape configuration is a subset of [`linkerd-prometheus` scrape configuration](https://github.com/linkerd/linkerd2/blob/e75b1ca13c030dd796ec9c0e978370271adbb83e/charts/add-ons/prometheus/templates/prometheus.yaml#L69-L147).
 {{< /note >}}

 Before applying, It is important to replace templated values(present in `{{}}`)